-According to the University of Maryland Medical Center, both males and females can develop urethritis.
+Urethritis affects people of all ages.
+Both males and females can develop the condition.
 However, females have a greater chance of developing the condition than males.
-It affects people of all ages.

 Symptoms in Men

 Males with urethritis may experience one or more of the following symptoms: